chscott/ConnectionsDocker/doc/containers/tdi_ic.md

 ### Options

-- --name: A user-friendly name for the container.
+- **--name**: A user-friendly name for the container.

-- --volume: Mounts the named volume at /data, which is where the solution directory is installed.
+- **--volume**: Mounts the named volume at /data, which is where the solution directory is installed.

-- --link: Links the TDI container to a DB2 container, enabling inter-container communication.
+- **--link**: Links the TDI container to a DB2 container, enabling inter-container communication.

-- --env-file: Exports the environment variables from the named file.
+- **--env-file**: Exports the environment variables from the named file.
 The supported environment variables are:

     - **TDISOL_URL**